-Ryan Burns is a sixth-year graduate student in the History department.
+Ryan Burns is an eighth-year graduate student in the History department.
 He specializes in seventeenth- and eighteenth-century Britain, tracing the emergence of contractual theories of government and assessing the challenge posed by dissident groups to the authority and integrity of the state.
-Ryan holds a BA in History and Political Science from Kenyon College and an MPhil in early modern history from the University of Cambridge. [email protected]
+Ryan holds a BA in History and Political Science from Kenyon College and an MPhil in early modern history from the University of Cambridge.
+RyanBurns2016@u.northwestern.edu

 Brian Druchniak studies modern British history, with a particular focus on empire and legal history.
 His dissertation, provisionally entitled “Giving the Devil His Due: Law, Nationalism, and Reputation,” is a study of the laws of sedition and libel in the era of Indian and Irish nationalism, c.
 1880-1922.
 He holds a BA in History from the University of Michigan, a Master’s in History from UIC, and a Master’s in History from Brown University. email@example.com

-Gil Engelstein, a second-year doctoral student, is examining British history and its international aspects.
+Gil Engelstein, a fourth-year doctoral student, is examining British history and its international aspects.
 His research interests include the history of migration, cultural exchange, and sexual cultures in the 20th century.
 Gil earned his BA in history and literature at Tel Aviv University, where he also wrote an MA thesis entitled “‘Once I Was One, Now I Am Many’: Life Histories of Transgender Women in Israel, 1948-1986.”

-Alícia Hernàndez Grande is a third-year student in the Interdisciplinary Ph.D. in Theatre and Drama.
+Alícia Hernàndez Grande is a fifth-year student in the Interdisciplinary Ph.D. in Theatre and Drama.
 Her research interests include the development and representation of national and regional identity through theatre and sport culture, with a special emphasis on post-WWII Europe.
-She earned her BA in English Literature and Theatre from Rice University and her Master’s in Theatre Studies and Dramaturgy from the University of Houston. [email protected]
+She earned her BA in English Literature and Theatre from Rice University and her Master’s in Theatre Studies and Dramaturgy from the University of Houston. email@example.com

 Brian Leahy is a doctoral student in the department of Art History studying contemporary art.
 He focuses on the relationships among contemporary art, economics, and the state, particularly during the 1980s.
 A central interest is the history of Irish art, including issues of intra-European colonialism, transatlantic migration, racialization(s) of the Irish in the United States, and contemporary Irish economic policy. firstname.lastname@example.org